mhm22332/OpenManuswebguidashboard/README.md

 - List installed agents and capabilities
 - Monitor tool usage and performance

+### 5. Troubleshooting Guide
+Get help resolving common issues:
+- Detailed error messages with suggested solutions
+- API key and authentication troubleshooting
+- Model configuration assistance
+- Connection and rate limit guidance

 ## 🛠️ Troubleshooting

 If you encounter issues:

+1. **Check the Troubleshooting tab** in the web dashboard for common solutions
+2. **Review error messages** which now include specific issues and remediation steps
-1. **Check the console output** for detailed error messages and diagnostic information
+3. **Check the console output** for detailed error messages and diagnostic information
-2. **Verify dependencies** are correctly installed with `pip install -r requirements.txt`
+4. **Verify dependencies** are correctly installed with `pip install -r requirements.txt`
-3. **Check your Python version** - Python 3.12+ is recommended
+5. **Check your Python version** - Python 3.12+ is recommended
-4. **Validate your config.toml** file has the correct API keys and endpoints
+6. **Validate your config.toml** file has the correct API keys and endpoints
-5. **For container environments**, we've added specialized error handling to work around import issues
+7. **For container environments**, we've added specialized error handling to work around import issues

+### Common Error Types
+The dashboard now provides specific error handling for:
+- Missing or invalid API keys (401 errors)
+- Model configuration issues (404 errors)
+- Rate limit exceeded errors (429 errors)
+- Timeout or network issues (504 errors)
+- General server errors with detailed diagnostics

 ## 🤝 Contributing